 1. Divot Tool

 When you leave a divot on the green that divot could mess up other golfers’ shots, especially when your divot is in their putting line.
-According to Red Birdie Golf, a divot tool helps you lift up the grass and smooth out the green so that the course stays looking good and playing well for other golfers.
+According to Red Birdie Golf, a divot tool helps you lift up the grass and smooth out the green so that the course stays looking good and plays well for other golfers.
 It’s a good idea to keep one in your bag so that every time you hit the course you can do your part to make sure it stays in the best condition possible.

 A rangefinder is the difference between a 235-yard shot and a 266-yard shot and is big.
 The same goes for when you are 165-yards out compared to 135.
 You are looking at the difference between a makeable putt and a lag and is worth the $200 for the better scoring and precision it gives you.

 A GPS allows you to see the entire course laid out in front of you with distances to any point.
 You can’t find the exact yardage like you could with a range finder, but you can get pretty close.
 You can get it as an app on your phone, or even on your watch, making it convenient and compact to carry around the course.
 A lot of golfers carry a rangefinder as well as GPS.